 Since the water in dogs’ bodies is continually being used or lost, it needs to be continually replaced.
 If not replaced, the shortage of water can lead to bad digestion, circulation, and excretion of waste products.

-How do you know if you your best friend is dehydrated?
+How do you know if your best friend is dehydrated?
 What can you do to help him and how can you prevent dog dehydration before it happens?

 How Long Can Dogs Go Without Water?